devture/matrix-corporal/docs/architecture.md

   - the [Shared Secret Authenticator](https://github.com/devture/matrix-synapse-shared-secret-auth) password provider module installed and configured correctly.
 This is how `matrix-corporal` obtains an access tokens for its own admin user, which is then used for impersonating other users via the [Synapse-specific admin API for logging in as a user](https://github.com/matrix-org/synapse/blob/develop/docs/admin_api/user_admin_api.rst#login-as-a-user)

-  - the [REST Auth](https://github.com/ma1uta/matrix-synapse-rest-password-provider) password provider modue installed and configured correctly.
+  - the [REST Auth](https://github.com/ma1uta/matrix-synapse-rest-password-provider) password provider module installed and configured correctly.
 This is how Interactive Authentication (initiated by Synapse) manages to get forwarded to `matrix-corporal` so it can perform authentication according to the rules in the policy (see [User Authentication](user-authentication.md)).